httpwg/http-extensions/draft-ietf-httpbis-resumable-upload.md

 ## Retry {#retry}

-If the client received a non-successful response with the `Upload-Complete` header field set to false or missing when creating the upload resource ({{upload-creation}}) or appending to it ({{upload-appending}}), it can apply the heuristics described below to retry or resume the upload.
+If the client received a 4xx client error or 5xx server error response with the `Upload-Complete` header field set to false or missing when creating the upload resource ({{upload-creation}}) or appending to it ({{upload-appending}}), it can apply the heuristics described below to retry or resume the upload.

 - `409 (Conflict)` with the `Upload-Complete` header field set to false can be resumed with the correct offset ({{upload-offset}}).
 If no `Upload-Offset` header field is provided, the client SHOULD retrieve the offset ({{offset-retrieving}}) before resuming.
 - `413 (Content Too Large)` can be resumed after applying appropriate limits ({{upload-limit}}).